-Gyeongbok Palace - Built in 1395, Gyeongbok Palace was located at the heart of newly appointed capital of Seoul (then known as Hanyang) and was the main royal palace of the Joseon Dynasty.
-The palace has been rebuilt after destruction several times, and today houses a couple of museums, ornamental gardens and some of Seoul's most outstanding architectural sights.
-It is here that the 'changing of the guards' ceremony takes place.
+Gyeongbok Palace - Built in 1395, Gyeongbok Palace was located at the heart of newly appointed capital of Seoul (then known as Hanyang) and was the main royal palace of the Joseon Dynasty. which ruled Korea for over 500 years.
+The palace has been rebuilt after destruction several times, and today houses a museum, ornamental gardens and some of Seoul's most outstanding architectural sights.

-Bibimbap - a staple in Korea, it is pronounced as 'bee-bim-bap' which simply translates as mixed rice.
+Bibimbap - A staple in Korea, it is pronounced as 'bee-bim-bap' which simply translates as mixed rice.
 This Korean bowl incorporates steamed rice as the base and topped with fresh, sauteed vegetables and meat, fried egg and optional gochujang (red chili paste).